Cycle and bus

 There are no busses at times when I need them

-by Bikegirl, 7 days ago
+by Bikegirl, 2 months ago

 The bus service into Cardiff is expensive.
 It would be cheaper for me to park in work than it would be to catch the bus (£60+ the last time I checked for a monthly pass).
 The busses do not stop near to my place of work and the bus route around Cardiff Centre does not go near the Cardiff Central station.
 The Llanedeyrn bus 57,58, does NOT go into the new bus station.
 This also erks my family members and neighbours.